-Once the data is captured, it is published on the FMCSA’s Safety Management System (SMS) website, making it available for the public and the trucking companies.
+Once the data is captured, it is published on the FMCSA’s Safety Management System (SMS) website, making it available to the public and the trucking companies.
 However, it is good to note that only the performance data is made available to the public; the final CSA scores are not accessible to them.

 CSA Program Basics

 The program was officially launched in November 2010 with the objective of enforcing the program set by the FMCSA to help promote road safety.
-The CSA program has faced some challenges since its inception, with some questioning its effectiveness in promoting safe driving.
+The CSA score program has faced some challenges since its inception, with some questioning its effectiveness in promoting safe driving.
 However, some of the challenges like distinguishing collisions caused by commercial drivers from the ones caused by other drivers have been resolved.

 With Behavior Analysis and Safety Improvement Categories (BASIC) scores, the safety scoring program is of great benefit to the industry.
-The CSA program offers seven safety behavior metrics, which include
+The CSA score program offers seven safety behavior metrics, which include

 The Controlled Substances/Alcohol BASIC prioritizes the misuse of illegal drugs, alcohol, prescription, and over-the-counter medications that would impair your driving ability.

 The Hazardous Materials Compliance BASIC focuses on regulations that demand special attention, such as how to package, label, mark, and load hazardous materials.
-It also includes the understanding of regulations for tank specification, attendance, loading, or unloading and leakage.
+It also includes the understanding of regulations for tank specification, attendance, loading or unloading, and leakage.
 The BASIC is not public as it is only available to enforcement personnel or motor carriers logged into its safety profile.

 On the other hand, the Vehicle Maintenance Basic ensures proper vehicle maintenance, which promotes road safety.
 It considers vehicle repairs, defects, post, and pre-trip inspections.

 The Driver Fitness BASIC focuses on driving records.
-It requires every driver to be able to provide commercial driver’s licenses, state driving records, medical certificates, employment applications, and driving records’ annual reviews.
+It requires every driver to be able to provide commercial driver’s licenses, state driving records, medical certificates, employment applications, and driving records annual reviews.
 Motor carriers are charged with the responsibility of ensuring drivers have complete and current driver qualification files.

-How do I Check my CSA Score?
+How do I Conduct my CSA Score Lookup?

 To conduct your CSA score lookup, you will be required to visit the SMS login page and enter your DOT number and PIN.
 If you do not have the DOT number, you can request one from USDOT.
 Usually, the delivery of the DOT number takes 4 to 7 days.

-For other violations, it is done on a cut and dry point system.
+For other violations, it is done on a cut-and-dry point system.
 For instance, a crash that leads to fatality or injury will affect your CSA score more than one that doesn’t.
 A crash that only needs your truck to be transported from the crash scene will not have a high impact on CSA scores for drivers.